-Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have 7-20 years of experience in the field.
+Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have seven to 20 years of experience in the field.

 During Botox training, you will learn some of the most popular Botox and dermal fillers (Restylane, Perlane, Juvederm, etc.) treatments.

 Classroom education will go over topics such as facial anatomy, the aging process and patient selection, Botox injection techniques, patient care and more!